Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Optimization and analysis of quantum topological data analysis

 For our implementation here, $V$ is just the controlled string of Pauli operators together with preparation of an equal superposition state.
 The reflection on the target system expressed by the projector can be implemented by computing an ancilla qubit flagging that the projection is satisfied (we have the appropriate Hamming weight range and cliques), reflecting on that qubit and the control qubits, then uncomputing the test.
 In some cases this can give a significant reduction in complexity over performing the test before and after $V$.
 If the ancilla qubits used to compute the tests are retained, then they can be erased with Clifford gates and measurements.
 For the application here that would be too costly in terms of ancilla qubits, so we incur the Toffoli cost of the test again in erasing the ancillas.

 For the complexity of the implementation we have the following costs. \begin{enumerate} \item Preparing an equal superposition state over $n$ basis states, which can be performed with complexity $4\lceil \log n\rceil+1$ Toffolis \cite{SandersPRQ20}, or just with Hadamards if $n$ is a power of 2.
 This cost is incurred twice. \item The controlled string of Pauli operators can be applied with Toffoli complexity $n-1$ using the method in Figure 9 of \cite{BabbushPRX18}. \item The Hamming weight can be computed with no more than $n$ Toffolis and $n$ ancilla qubits \cite{Kivlichan2020improvedfault}.
 In that case we would not need to double the complexity for the reflection because the sum can be uncomputed with Cliffords.
 We could use $2n$ Toffolis with a logarithmic number of qubits \cite{SandersPRQ20}, but in that case we would need to double the complexity for the uncomputation cost. \item The complexity of outputting qubits with $\binom{k-1}{2}$, $\binom{k}{2}$, or $\binom{k+1}{2}$ is no more than $3\lceil \log n\rceil$.
 At the same time we can use the QROM to output a qubit which flags if the Hamming weight is outside the range.
-These qubits can be erased with Cliffords by retaining a logarithmic number of ancilla qubits. \item As described above the cost of the reflection on the clique test is no more than $6|E|+2\log k$. \item Note that there is a reflection on the result of two tests, but this would correspond to a controlled-$Z$ which is a Clifford gate. \end{enumerate} The overall complexity is, assuming we use a logarithmic number of ancilla qubits,
+These qubits can be erased with Cliffords by retaining a logarithmic number of ancilla qubits. \item As described above the cost of the reflection on the clique test is no more than $6|E|+2\log k$ {given a database of edges, or $4|E^C|$ given a database of missing edges, as in Lemma \ref{lem:cliques}.} \item Note that there is a reflection on the result of two tests, but this would correspond to a controlled-$Z$ which is a Clifford gate. \end{enumerate} {The overall complexity is therefore as in the following lemma. \begin{lemma}[Block encoding complexity] The Toffoli complexity of block encoding $B_G/\lambda$ with the operator $B_G$ as defined in Eq.~\eqref{eq:bdef} is